 Biochemistry

 Molecular and Cellular Biochemistry is a vibrant and fast-moving subject, giving students the opportunity to study the molecular basis for life.
-Students reading Biochemistry at Merton join a lively intellectual community – at undergraduate level the subject sits alongside Chemistry, Biology and Medicine, and at graduate level there are numerous graduates reading for higher degrees in Biochemistry or related subjects.
+BSc Biochemistry Students reading at Merton join a lively intellectual community – at undergraduate level the subject sits alongside Chemistry, Biology and Medicine, and at graduate level there are numerous graduates reading for higher degrees in Biochemistry or related subjects.

 Three.